Stochastic Gradients under Nuisances: Related Work

-In the general case of an unknown nuisance, \citet{foster2023orthogonal, chernozhukov2018plug} consider learning methods based on analytically crafted Neyman orthogonal risk functions in various scenarios.
-For regression functionals, the statistical learning technique of \citet{chernozhukov2022automatic} can ensure that the bias term $\norm{\hg - g_0}_\calG^2$ is asymptotically negligible for large samples, in the sense that classical statistical confidence sets for $\theta_\star$ are asymptotically valid.
-Our work is complementary to these, providing non-asymptotic guarantees for stochastic optimization.
-Our estimated \algoname oracle $\noscorehat$ further offers a flexible solution to deal with general risk functions.
-When deriving an orthogonalized risk by hand is difficult or impossible, our proposed construction still applies, and \Cref{theorem debiased SGD convergence rate} demonstrates that the convergence using $\noscorehat$ would be improved to a rate of
+In the general case of an unknown nuisance, \citet{foster2023orthogonal, chernozhukov2018plug} consider full batch learning methods based on analytically crafted Neyman orthogonal risk functions in various scenarios.
+For regression functionals, the procedure from \citet{chernozhukov2022automatic} using random forests or neural networks can ensure that the bias term $\norm{\hg - g_0}_\calG^2$ is asymptotically negligible for large samples, in the sense that classical statistical confidence sets for $\theta_\star$ are asymptotically valid.
+These papers are focused on algorithm-independent statistical properties.

+Our work fills this gap, by providing non-asymptotic convergence guarantees for stochastic gradient algorithms under unknown nuisances.
+Moreover, the modified stochastic gradient oracle moreover offers a flexible solution to deal with general risk functions.
+If deriving an orthogonalized risk by hand is difficult or impossible, then the strategy we propose can be applied, and \Cref{theorem debiased SGD convergence rate} demonstrates that, when the learning rate $\eta$ is set appropriately, the convergence rate using the modified stochastic gradient oracle can be improved to

 When we have the true orthogonalizing $\pdir_0$, the improved rate recovers the nuisance insensitive one from~\Cref{theorem convergence rate baseline SGD}.
 Besides, when $\hg$ converges but $\Vert\pdirhat - \pdir_0\Vert_\G^2 = \bigO_p(1)$, the improved rate resembles the nuisance sensitive rate of \Cref{theorem convergence rate baseline SGD}, plus a $\bigO(\eta)$ bias term.
 Thus, the quality of the estimated orthogonalizing operator governs how the optimization interpolates between these two rates.